gvwilson/sensibleadventures/nardica/nardica.md

 Aunt Naggie put her arm around Iffy's shoulders without replying.

 The *Guinevere* slowed,
-turning parallel to the pier at the last moment.
+turning parallel to the pier as she approached it.
 Iffy shrugged off her aunt's arm and hurried forward to throw a line to a waiting Marine.
 As he caught it,
 another Marine leaped across the gap to the *Guinevere*'s stern.